-Want to know more about this common vision problem, how you can recognize it and how you can help your child if they have it?
-Our Ajax eye doctors have many years of experience treating hyperopia and share some of their many insights below.
+Want to know more about this common vision problem, how you can recognise it and how you can help your child if they have it?
+Our Ajax optometrists have many years of experience treating hyperopia and share some of their many insights below.
 Take a look!

 What Is Hyperopia and What Causes It?

 Hyperopia (farsightedness) is a common condition that affects people of all ages.
 In a healthy eye, light and other visual information enters through the lens and pupil, and is focused on the back of the eye, known as the retina.

 With hyperopia, however, the eye is shaped differently, causing the light that enters the eye to focus too far back, beyond the retina.
 This results in near objects appearing blurry, while further-away objects appear clearer.